SNS-Brancato-Lab/MSManalysis/README.md

 ```

 Compute kinetic analysis between two macrostate.
-This command computes mean first passage times (in ns) and event rates in 1us between two macrostate.If PCCA+ has not be performed, single microstates will be used.
+This command computes mean first passage times (in ns) and rates (in s^-1) between two macrostate.If PCCA+ has not be performed, single microstates will be used.
 A MSM must be selected before with 'select_model'.

 **load_centers**
 ```